POLIS: CULTURAL PLANNING

 polis: cultural planning is dedicated to providing expertise related to cultural resource management, preservation planning and documentation strategies for municipalities, neighborhoods, individuals, developers, artists and non-profits.
 Our work goes beyond historic designation--into the realm of practical documentation of buildings, experiences and traditions that honor and elevate the meaning of community.

 CYNTHIA M. AMMERMAN

-Her formal education includes liberal arts studies in philosophy and history.
-In 2015, Cynthia completed a self-tailored masters studies program exploring urbanism and historic preservation.
+Her formal education includes liberal arts studies in philosophy and history; and a self-tailored masters studies program exploring urbanism and historic preservation.

 “The Polis, properly speaking, is not the city-state in its physical location; it is the organization of the people as it arises out of acting and speaking together, and its true space lies between people living together for this purpose, no matter where they happen to be.”